colburn-anderson/Conditional-Probability-Calculator/README.md

     - With a box selected, press the 'r' key to rotate is 90°.
     - Boxes will snap to the grid for precise alignment.

-Building and Calculating Equations
+### Building and Calculating Equations

 1. Construct an Equation:
-    - Use the interactive equation bar at the top.
+    - Use the interactive equation bar below the grid.
-    - You can click the provided buttons to build your equation.
+    - You can click the provided buttons or just type to build your equation.
     - Try out different equations!
 A window will appear if an equation is not supported.
     - Supported formats include:
         - Single event: P(A)